wwwaylon/wwwaylon.github.io/_posts/2019-04-26-wrangling.md

 ---
 layout: post
-title: Statistical Software Wrangling (SAS, R, Mplus)
+title: Statistical Software Wrangling
-subtitle: Some examples of calling one program from another
+subtitle: Some examples of calling one program from another (SAS, R, Mplus)
 thumbnail-img: /assets/img/simpleMed_square.png
 #gh-repo: wwwaylon/beautiful-jekyll
 #gh-badge: [star, fork, follow]
 tags: [SAS Mplus R]
 ---

+Often we run statistical code within one program.
+However, statistical programs may excel at some tasks but not others (e.g., like running complex models but not producing nice plots and tables).
+We may find situations where we want to take advantage of the best features of a set of programs.
+Alternatively, we may have staff with expertise in one program but need to use features in another.
+The following is a brief set of simple examples that illustrate ways to generate code, run code, and collect results in one program from another.

 ## Executing Mplus via SAS